apptainer/singularity-admindocs/configfiles.rst

   bind path = /etc/singularity/default-nsswitch.conf:/etc/nsswitch.conf

 ``MOUNT DEV``:
-Should be set to "YES", if you want to automaically bind mount `/dev` within the container.
+Should be set to "YES", if you want to automatically bind mount `/dev` within the container.
 If set to 'minimal', then only 'null', 'zero', 'random', 'urandom', and 'shm' will be included.